stoolio/css-animation-chainer/README.md

 The `trats` method, you might notice, is `start` backwards.
 I had a `reverse` property, so I got creative.

-Before I go on, I should mention a few caveats:
+## Info

 The following transform properties are supported (that should be all of them).
-They will not currently be prefixed:
+They are not currently prefixed:

 * `translateX`
 * `translateY`